scbrianti/gist-vauxoo/odoo-instance/README.md

 - generate the json configuration file from the oca_dependencies file.
 - manage a configuration file in the home folder to extract the repository data.
+- add a version argument to the script.